October 31 is World Cities Day, promoting better cities and better lives.

 New services will instead travel via Hullavington, which will speed up journey times between Bristol and London Paddington by up to 17 minutes.
 They will be semi-fast trains, only stopping at Bristol Temple Meads via Bristol Parkway.

-Last December, we opened two new sets of ticket gates at Bristol Temple Meads to make it easier for passengers to get on and off the station and reduce congestion during peak travel times.
+Two new sets of ticket gates at Bristol Temple Meads to make it easier for you to get on and off the station and reduce congestion during peak travel times.

 In total, on platform three, we installed eight additional ticket gates at the new Bonapartes entrance and six at Queen Anne Gate.
 Both locations include two wide aisle ticket gates to improve accessibility.